SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 ### Port 443

 Port 443 shows the same page but slightly different.
-This time we get a 401 unathorized from the page, prompting us for a `client certificate`.
+This time we get a 401 unathorized, prompting us for a `client certificate`.

 <p align="center">
   <a href="/assets/images/lacasadepapel/Captura4.PNG" class="glightbox">